pivot-access-ltd/bma-offline-docs/src/about-customising-machines-5976.md

 When deploying a machine from the UI, there is a new “enable_hw_sync” flag available for each machine.
 This flag marks a machine to be configured with live hardware updates.

-When deployoing from the CLI, there is an additional `enable_hw_sync` flag on `maas $PROFILE machine deploy`.
+When deploying from the CLI, there is an additional `enable_hw_sync` flag on `maas $PROFILE machine deploy`.
 This flag also marks a machine to be configured with live hardware updates.

 When using the API, there are two additional fields in the request: